clabo15/Practice/README.md

 ## EveryFirstLetter
 This program showcases a function that when called prints the first letter of every word in a string.

+## IsStringUppercase
+This program takes user input name and determines if the first letter in the string is uppercase.